muratk3n/thirdwave/en/tweets/2020/week22b.md

 Palestine.
-At any given moment, Israel could have stopped the Second Intifada, but the army needed a show of 'success'; only when this was achieved through the barbaric operation of 'Defensive Shield' in 2002 and the building of the infamous “apartheid wall” did they succeed temporarily in quelling the uprising"
+At any given moment, Israel could have stopped the Second Intifada, but the army needed a show of 'success'; only when this was achieved through the barbaric operation of 'Defensive Shield' in 2002 and the building of the infamous 'apartheid wall' did they succeed temporarily in quelling the uprising"

 \#10myths